Murder of Tina Isa: Background

-Palestina Zein Isa, named after Palestine, was born on December 6, 1972 in Mato Grosso, Brazil.
-The youngest of seven siblings, she lived in a southern portion of the City of St. Louis in an apartment complex, and attended Dewey Junior High School and Roosevelt High School in Saint Louis.
-Her father was a Muslim Palestinian, Zein Isa, who originated from Beitin, West Bank.
-Her mother, Maria Isa, was Brazilian and a Roman Catholic.
-As a result Tina was of German, Italian, Palestinian, and some indigenous South American descent.
+Palestina Zein Isa, named after Palestine, was born on December 3, 1972, in Mato Grosso, Brazil.
+The youngest of seven siblings, she lived in a southern portion of the City of St. Louis in an apartment complex, and attended Dewey Junior High School and Roosevelt High School in St. Louis.
+Her father Zein Isa was a Muslim Palestinian who originated from Beitin, West Bank.
+Her mother Maria Isa was Brazilian and Roman Catholic, of Italian, German, and some Amerindian descent.
 She learned Arabic and Portuguese from her parents and Spanish during her time living in Puerto Rico.

 Zein al-Abdeen Hassan Isa, born on June 3, 1931, was the third son of a farmer.
 While a teenager, he married a woman named Foiziya, his double first cousin.
 In the 1950s, Zein left Palestine, emigrating with members of neighboring families.
 He first lived in the south of Brazil and, while on a business trip to Rondonópolis, Mato Grosso, met Maria Matias (born August 10, 1943), a native of Mato Grosso who had been born in Santa Catarina.
-She was of German, Italian, and South American native descent.
+She was of Italian and Native Brazilian descent.

 On February 6, 1963, the two married despite the opposition of Maria's parents.
 Zein did not reveal to Maria that she was his second wife until after they had married.
-They moved to Raleigh, North Carolina in fall 1963, then to Paterson, New Jersey, Arecibo, Puerto Rico, back to Rondonópolis, then to Cáceres, Mato Grosso; Tina was born in Mato Grosso.
+They moved to Raleigh, North Carolina in the fall of 1963, then to Paterson, New Jersey, followed by a move to Arecibo, Puerto Rico, then back to Rondonópolis, and finally to Cáceres, Mato Grosso.
+Tina was born in Mato Grosso.